Updated Mar 23, 2026 § For Vehicles

 • Still cellular-dependent, no satellite fallback

-• Battery life drops to ~1 week in continuous tracking mode
+• Battery life drops to about 1 week in continuous tracking mode

 The Spot Trace is the only tracker in this roundup that doesn’t depend on cell towers.
 It transmits location data via the Globalstar satellite network, which provides coverage across virtually every ocean and waterway on Earth.
 If you’re trolling 50 miles offshore or sailing between islands, this is the tracker that keeps working.